arsuk/ip-mdb-demo-test/readme.txt

 properties have been changed.
 Note that changing tps, count or delay only have effect when sending messages.
 Also, the delay property overides the automatic calculation of the interval between sending messages for a session so it will have an impact on tps and distribution.
-The restart property is 0 by default, it is the number of restarts the session will have after unexpected termination (-1 means always restart).
+The restart property is 0 by default, it is the number of restarts the session can have after unexpected termination (-1 means always restart).